Tristan Thompson Trying To Convince Khloe Kardashian To Marry Him, Per ‘Hollywood Life’

 Tristan Thompson reportedly wants to marry his girlfriend, Khloe Kardashian, and is working hard trying to convince her to agree.

 According to a Sept.
-13 report by Hollywood Life, Tristan Thompson has decided that he’s ready to take the leap and marry his baby mama, Khloe Kardashian.
+13 report by Hollywood Life, Tristan Thompson has decided that he’s ready to take the leap and marry his girlfriend, Khloe Kardashian.
 However, Khloe may not be so sure about getting hitched.

 Sources tell the outlet that Thompson has been working hard to prove that he’s the man for Kardashian following his shocking cheating scandal back in April.
 As many fans will remember, Tristan was busted cheating on Khloe when photos and video of him with multiple women surfaced online just days before their daughter, True, was born.